webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 {{Page_Title|SVG grand tour}}
-{{Flags}}
+{{Flags
+|Checked_Out=No
+}}
 {{Byline
 |Name=Mike Sierra
 }}
-{{Summary_Section|
-This guide shows you how to build a pair of animating eyeballs, providing a comprehensive tour of SVG features detailed in other tutorials.
+{{Summary_Section|This guide shows you how to build a pair of animating eyeballs, providing a comprehensive tour of SVG features detailed in other tutorials.
 It shows how to maintain a set of reusable graphic components, and provides essential context on SVG transforms and coordinate spaces.}}
 {{Tutorial
 |Content=SVG is a standard markup format, like HTML and XML, that
 renders ''Scalable Vector Graphics'' within web browsers.  ''Vector'' or